garvitagarwal290/RSNA_Pneumonia_Detection_Kaggle/README.md

 ## Results

-Taking the option with the highest score as the model's `answer', the above model answered only 63 questions correctly out of 200.
-This accuracy is not significantly more than a model that chooses an option randomly out of the 5 options.
+Kaggle provided a test set of 3000 images with the correct outputs hidden.
+Based on the model's submitted predictions on the test images, Kaggle computes the Average Precision (AP), averaged for IOU thresholds ranging from 0.4 to 0.75.
+The Mean Average Precision (MAP) for our final ensemble model was <number>.

+This score is not particularly high but so are the scores of the top scorers of the competition.
 The sub-par performance might be due to the following reasons:

 1) **_Limited GPU resources:_** All the above steps were implemented on Kaggle and so were subjected to the GPU memory and time limitations.
 This limited the size of the answering/reader model.
 2) **_Limited context length:_** The maximum context length of our reader model was 512 tokens.
 This is likely not enough to accommodate many long Wikipedia articles which are hence truncated.
 The truncation might result in the loss of essential context required to answer the question.
 Hence an encoder model with a larger context length should perform better, however, at the same time, the limited GPU memory might cause a roadblock.